 This is a great historical story for kids.
 It very accurately portrays life during the Great Depression.
 I like that the reader is introduced to shanty towns and train hopping, speakeasys and racism all through the wonderful narrative of this story.
 Deza is an interesting character.
 She is super confident in herself at the beginning of the book but throughout all the trials and tribulations she learns who she really is and who her family is.

-Days of Jubilee: The End of Slavery in the United States by Patricia C. McKissack, read by Angie on 02/13/2013
+Days of Jubilee: The End of Slavery in the United States by Patricia C. McKissack, 144 pages, read by Angie, on 02/13/2013

 Days of Jubilee tells the story of the end of slavery in the United States.
 McKissack uses slave narratives throughout to illustrate the events of the times.
 She takes us through the beginnings of slavery to the emancipation of the slaves after the Civil War.
 There is a lot of historical detail in this book; McKissack really did her research.
 This is a thoughtful, well researched book that anyone can enjoy.